Networking

 • Learn more about an occupation, industry, or field

-• Build a relevant professional network of contacts
+• Build a relevant network of professional contacts

 • Stay current in your field